aadm/lognormality_app/README.md

 # lognormality_app

-Simple app to show the concept of lognormality
+Simple demo app showing the concept of lognormality, i.e. multiplication of random indipendent variables is lognormal.

+_aadm, May 2025_